doly-dev/cra-template-doly-site/docs/docs/index.en-US.md

 ## Why choose CRA extension?

-In the past, some build tools and scaffolding were made internally, such as [doly-cli](https://www.npmjs.com/package/doly-cli) and [ale-cli](https://www.npmjs.com/package/ale-cli), but later they didn't have the time and energy to maintain them.
+In the past, some build tools and scaffolding were made internally, such as [doly-cli](https://www.npmjs.com/package/doly-cli), but later they didn't have the time and energy to maintain them.

 - Tools/scaffolding are not unified, and the update and maintenance are not timely
 - Most projects do not need to support SSR